masaar/limp/README.md

 query: {}
 doc: {}
 ```
-This should give you additional message in the output with two users' superadmin and anonymous user.
-To query specific user pass its '_id' value as a query param like:
+This should give you additional messages in the output with two users: superadmin and anonymous user.
+To query a specific user, pass its '_id' value as a query param like:
 ```
 query: {"_id":{"val":"ID_GOES_HERE"}}
 ```
-If you are running `limp-sample-app` you can also use the sample tools available in the sandbox, for starter create a `blog_cat`, and then copy its '_id' and then create a `blog` bound to the same `blog_cat`.
+If you are running `limp-sample-app` you can also use the sample tools available in the sandbox.
+For example, create a `blog_cat`, then copy its '_id' and create a `blog` bound to the same `blog_cat`.
 You can see all the queries you are making as well as the output you receive from LIMPd.

 ## Query Object
 The call `query` object is the most essential object.
 Although, you need to specify an `endpoint` to make any call, `query` is the object that allows you to get access to any specific data you need.
 The `query` object looks like this.: